What Are Astrology Aspects?

 Which aspect is most important for romantic compatibility?

-Venus and Mars aspects between two people’s charts are most important for romantic chemistry and initial attraction.
+Venus and Mars aspects between two people’s charts are important for romantic chemistry and attraction.
 Moon connections indicate emotional compatibility and long-term comfort.
-Sun-Moon aspects often appear in long-term partnerships.
+Sun-Moon aspects often describe recognition and partnership rhythm.
 The strongest connections usually combine several supportive aspects rather than relying on any single one.